webgme/webgme/docs/getting_started/creating_a_repository.rst

 The configuration files in the ``config`` directory is where you set the configuration for your webgme app.
 By default the ``config/config.default.js`` and is the entry point of where you manually can overwrite the parameters.
 It loads ``config/config.webgme.js`` where webgme-cli adds parameters for the generated components (e.g. plugin).
-A full list of all possible parameters and how to switch between configuration files is documented `here https://github.com/webgme/webgme/blob/master/config/README.md`_.
+A full list of all possible parameters and how to switch between configuration files is documented `here <https://github.com/webgme/webgme/blob/master/config/README.md>`_.

 Starting the server
 -------------------
 Make sure you have mongodb running.
-Look back at the dependencies section (todo link).
+Look back at the dependencies section.
 As mentioned before the app.js file is the starting point for the webgme server.
 To invoke it with node.js simply do:

 .. code-block:: bash